 “My advisor, Dr. [David] Mutchler… has helped me work out my schedule where my workload is evenly spaced,” Brenner said.
 “I’ve also learned so much about my field already through Dr. [Allison] Cohen.”

-The hands-on experience has allowed Brenner to better understand her chosen field and the requirements needed to be successful.
+The hands-on experience allowed Brenner to better understand her chosen field and the requirements needed to be successful.

-“[E360] has allowed me to grow professionally,” said Brenner.
+“[E360] allowed me to grow professionally,” said Brenner.
 “In fact, my boss found my resume through DelVal’s ExperienceLink!”

-After graduation, Brenner hopes to attend graduate school to eventually become a middle school or high school guidance counselor.
+After graduation, Brenner had hopes to attend graduate school to eventually become a middle school or high school guidance counselor.